In the good old times one bought a Sumeet mixer grinder and that was about it.

 This is a big tradeoff , so find a good mixer which is available at a good price

-Check out the built quality of body, blades and jars and see how things fit, if the jars are well balanced or wobbly, before you buy a mixer.
+Check out the safety aspects like earthing and cutout or overload protector and also built quality of body, blades and jars and see how things fit, if the jars are well balanced and not wobbly etc before you buy a mixer.

 Branding and Service Standard: